YuriCF1/YouTube_API-SEARCH_VIDEOS/README.md

-## Note: I deleted the API's, while i was cleaning my Google Cloud account.
+## Note: I deleted the API, while i was cleaning my Google Cloud account.
 I'll make another one later.
 If you have your own, feel free to add it and test it by yourself :)

 ### Instruções para uso
 Baixe os arquivos em forma de zip.
 Abra o seu programa Docker, e em seguida abra o terminal na pasta raiz do projeto e digite: